-HHG is building custom drying and curing rooms with food grade dehumidification and climate control systems perfected in other industries, to ensure breadth and depth in Cannabinoid development.
+HHG has built custom drying and curing rooms with food grade dehumidification and climate control systems perfected in other industries, to ensure breadth and depth in Cannabinoid preservation.
 Believing these post-harvest functions to be one of the most critical periods in the preparation of high quality Cannabis, the company paid special attention to this design specifically for testing precision adjustments of water content and temperature over varying lengths of time.

 Extraction-Specific Operations: Like the drying and curing processes, extraction is an equally critical aspect of HHG's operations with respect to Cannabis derivative products.
-The company will begin operations with CO2 extraction, consistent with the relatively stringent testing thresholds for petrochemical impurities under Massachusetts medical marijuana regulations.
-In time the company may adopt extraction methods using other methods and solvents, but will begin with a system using CO2.
+The company has plans for solventless extraction and later ethanol extraction, consistent with the relatively stringent testing thresholds for petrochemical impurities under Massachusetts medical marijuana regulations.
+In time the company may adopt extraction methods using other methods and solvents, based on demand in the medical and adult use markets.